thiagohenriquesantos/scraper-rails/README.md

-# Project Title
+# Scraper Rails

-Scraper rails, a project made to solve the challenge of fretadão.
+A project made to solve the challenge of fretadão.

 ## Getting Started